 As I got older I continued to struggle with follow-through and getting things done (mental chair wriggling).
 I would flit from one thing to another never really getting much accomplished.
 When this got to be a drag I came up with my own “get focused” strategies by trying out different things.
 These are the ones that now work for me.

-I force myself to do things I may not want to with some consistency, like answering emails and taking care of bills and paperwork.
+I force myself to, with some consistency, do things I may not want to like answering emails and taking care of bills and paperwork.
 By being regimented about those things I’m less likely to wriggle out of them.

 I recently got into the habit of taking long runs around London followed by freezing showers.
 The freezing shower idea wasn’t by design.
 As it happens, the outdated boiler in my Spanish flat exploded (believe it or not, this isn’t the first time a boiler has exploded on me), leaving me with no choice but to take cold showers.
 At first, it was brutal.
 Now, it’s like a breath of mental fresh air!